 What is Lightning?
 How does it affect a struck object?

-There are a number of theories regarding multiple strikes.
+There are several theories regarding multiple strikes.
 Two are presented below:

-- The inability of the cloud to continuously discharge at a high current rate due to limited electron mobility inside the cloud.
-Electron flow towards the charge center cannot keep up with the demand for necessary potential to continue the strike.
+– The inability of the cloud to continuously discharge at a high current rate due to limited electron mobility inside the cloud.
+Electron flow towards the charge centre cannot keep up with the demand for the necessary potential to continue the strike.

 Even though the strike is dc, the typical current waveshape of the strike includes a very fast rise time to peak current flow.
 It is this characteristic that creates havoc with electronics.